UkoeHB/cobweb_book/src/cob_organise.md

 You can further extend this over many files using `manifest and imports` If no scenes are loaded from the imported file then you don't need to load in rust

-Make a central manifest file
+Make a central manifest file.

 `assets/manifest.cob`
 ```